 WHAT WE DO

-The County Engineering Office is Primarily funded the Motor Vehicle Gasoline Tax and License Plate Fees as well as partially by Traffic Violation Fines from all County Courts.
-We also seek and use grant funding for various highway projects, but the grant revenue is not part of our operating expenses.
+The Mahoning County Engineer's Office is primarily funded by the Motor Vehicle Gasoline Tax and License Plate Fees, and partially funded by Traffic Violation Fines from all County Courts.
+We also seek and utilize grant funding for various highway projects, however the grant revenue is not part of our operating expenses.